Sales strategies examples: 15+ field-proven tactics that work right away

 The situation: A Reddit user shared how he stopped fighting in overcrowded markets as a dropshipper.
 Instead of selling "Miracle Kitchen Gadgets" like everyone else, he found a tiny niche: portable water bowls for pets.

-The exact procedure: He discovered demand on the r/PetSupplies subreddit.
-There, dog owners regularly asked for practical solutions for traveling.
-Instead of spreading widely, he focused only on this one product and became an expert for it.
+The exact procedure: He discovered the demand on the r/PetSupplies subreddit.
+There, dog owners regularly asked for practical solutions for on the go.
+Instead of casting a wide net, he focused only on this one product and became an expert in it.

 The results: Within a few weeks, he had his first orders.
-Since the niche was small, everyone in the community soon knew their shop.
-The word of mouth worked perfectly.
+Since the niche was small, everyone in the community soon knew his shop.
+Word of mouth worked perfectly.

-Why it works: In small niches, you can quickly become an expert.
-Instead of fighting 1000 competitors, you're competing with 5.
+Why it works: In small niches, you can quickly become the expert.
+Instead of fighting 1,000 competitors, you're competing with 5.
 Your customers know each other and recommend you to others.
-(See also: Red vs blue ocean strategy)
+(See also: Red vs. Blue Ocean Strategy)

-Here's how to apply this strategy: Analyze your market: Which area is underserved?
-Instead of “software for restaurants,” focus on “software for vegan restaurants.”
+Here's how to apply this strategy: Analyse your market: which area is underserved?
+Instead of "software for restaurants", focus on "software for vegan restaurants".
 Become the first port of call in this niche.
-Visit their events, know their problems, speak their language.
-If you dominate the niche, you can expand later.
+Visit their events, understand their problems, speak their language.
+Once you dominate the niche, you can expand later.

-Example 11: Value-pre-sale principle; the consulting approach of an IT service provider
+Example 11: Value-before-sale principle; the consulting approach of an IT service provider

-The situation: An IT service provider from Germany completely changed its approach.
-Instead of selling his services, he first offered free 30-minute consultations, with no hidden sales intent.
+The situation: An IT service provider from Germany completely changed his approach.
+Instead of selling his services, he first offered free 30-minute consultations — with no hidden sales intent.

-The exact procedure: In the 30 minutes, he analyzed the company's IT setup and gave specific, actionable tips.
-When he was unable to help with problems outside of his expertise, he honestly referred specialists and still gave practical tips for dealing with the situation.
+The exact procedure: In the 30 minutes, he analysed the company's IT setup and gave specific, actionable tips.
+When he was unable to help with problems outside his expertise, he honestly referred them to specialists and still gave practical tips for handling the situation.
 Some tips immediately saved companies money or time.

 The results: 70% of companies came back with real projects within 6 months.
 His orders grew because customers already trusted him.
-Recommendation rate rose to over 80%.
+Referral rate rose to over 80%.

 Why it works: People buy from consultants, not sellers.
-Whoever delivers value first without expecting anything builds tremendous trust.
-The company thinks: “If he gives us so good advice free of charge, how good will his paid service be?”
+Whoever delivers value first without expecting anything builds enormous trust.
+The company thinks: "If he gives us such good advice for free, how good will his paid service be?"

 Example 12: Follow-up systems & the 3-touchpoint rule

-The situation: An insurance broker from Switzerland found that most sellers give up after the first “no.” He developed a system with exactly three follow-ups that do not annoy but create value.
+The situation: An insurance broker from Switzerland found that most sellers give up after the first "no".
+He developed a system with exactly three follow-ups that don't annoy — they create value.

 The exact procedure:

-• Follow-up 1 (after 1 week): Send an article or study that is relevant to the customer, without sales reference
+- Follow-up 1 (after 1 week): send an article or study that is relevant to the customer, with no sales angle

-• Follow-up 3 (after 3 months): Ask a specific question about a problem that was mentioned during the initial interview
+- Follow-up 3 (after 3 months): ask a specific question about a problem that was mentioned in the initial conversation

-Why it works: Most follow-ups are spam: “Have you decided yet?”
+Why it works: Most follow-ups are spam: "Have you decided yet?"
 His follow-ups bring new value every time.
-He also shows that he is taking notes and is really listening.
+He also shows that he takes notes and really listens.

 Here's how to apply this strategy: Create three standard follow-up templates that all create value instead of selling.
-Include them firmly in your calendar.
-Take notes during every initial meeting that you can use for personalized follow-ups.
-Rule: Every follow-up must help the recipient, even if they never buy from you.
+Schedule them firmly in your calendar.
+Take notes during every initial meeting that you can use for personalised follow-ups.
+Rule: every follow-up must help the recipient, even if they never buy from you.

 Example 13: The continuity rule

-The situation: A B2B salesperson from Germany made an observation: Most sales calls ended with “We'll get back to you”, but then nothing happened for weeks.
+The situation: A B2B salesperson from Germany made an observation: most sales conversations ended with "We'll get back to you", but then nothing happened for weeks.
 He completely changed his approach.

-The exact procedure: At the end of each conversation, he asks, “What are the specific next steps?”
-He then defines together with the customer: Who is doing what until when?
-Example: “You talk to your IT manager by Friday, I'll send you the technical details by Wednesday.
-Then we'll call on Monday at 2 p.m. and discuss his questions.”
+The exact procedure: At the end of each conversation, he asks: "What are the specific next steps?"
+He then defines together with the customer: who does what by when?
+Example: "You talk to your IT manager by Friday, I'll send you the technical details by Wednesday.
+Then we'll call on Monday at 2 p.m. and discuss his questions."

-The results: His conversion rate doubled from conversation to conclusion.
-Deals were closed 40% faster because no time was lost due to uncertainties.
+The results: His conversion rate from conversation to close doubled.
+Deals were closed 40% faster because no time was lost due to ambiguity.

-Why it works: Non-commitment kills deals.
-The sales process will only continue if both sides make concrete commitments.
-The customer feels taken seriously and takes action himself.
+Why it works: Vagueness kills deals.
+The sales process only keeps moving if both sides make concrete commitments.
+The customer feels taken seriously and takes action themselves.

-Here's how to apply this strategy: Never end a sales call without a specific next step.
-Ask directly: “What do you need from me to be able to make a decision?”
-Then: “Until when can you check this?”
-Always make the next appointment before the current conversation ends.
-Write down the promises and follow up.
+Here's how to apply this strategy: Never end a sales conversation without a specific next step.
+Ask directly: "What do you need from me to be able to make a decision?"
+Then: "By when can you review this?"
+Always agree on the next appointment before the current conversation ends.
+Note down the commitments and follow up.

-Example 14: Value Trading Rule; Performance versus Commitment
+Example 14: Value Trading Rule; value for commitment

 The exact procedure:

-• “I would be happy to create an individual demo for you.
-For that, I need three of your department heads to be there.”
+- "I would be happy to create a customised demo for you.
+For that, I need three of your department heads to be present."

-• “I would be happy to send you a detailed cost analysis.
-In return, I expect you to provide me with your latest figures by Friday.”
+- "I would be happy to send you a detailed cost analysis.
+In return, I expect you to provide me with your current figures by Friday."

-• “A 30-day trial period is possible.
-The prerequisite is that we have an interim feedback meeting after 15 days.”
+- "A 30-day trial period is possible.
+The prerequisite is that we hold an interim feedback meeting after 15 days."

-The results: Only serious interested parties remained in the process.
-His completion rate rose from 15% to 35% because he only worked with qualified leads.
+The results: Only serious prospects remained in the process.
+His closing rate rose from 15% to 35% because he only worked with qualified leads.

-Why it works: People appreciate what they have to give something for.
-Anyone who is willing to invest time or effort is seriously interested.
+Why it works: People value what they have to give something for.
+Anyone willing to invest time or effort is genuinely interested.
 Free services, on the other hand, are often not appreciated.

-Here's how to apply this strategy: Define a corresponding commitment from the customer for each free service.
-Communicate this as a fair exchange: “So that I can make you the best possible suggestion, I need...”
-Important: The commitment must be appropriate — not too small, not too big.
+Here's how to apply this strategy: Define a corresponding commitment from the customer for each free service you offer.
+Frame it as a fair exchange: "So that I can make you the best possible proposal, I need..."
+Important: the commitment must be proportionate — not too small, not too large.

 Example 15: The directness strategy; just ask

-The situation: An insurance broker realized that he was beating around the bush instead of asking directly.
-After coaching, he changed his graduation technique radically: He simply asked directly.
+The situation: An insurance broker realised he was beating around the bush instead of asking directly.
+After coaching, he changed his closing technique radically: he simply asked directly.

-The exact procedure: After his presentation, he said, “Based on what we've discussed, would you like to work with me?”
-No complicated graduation technique, no tricks.
+The exact procedure: After his presentation, he said: "Based on what we've discussed — would you like to work with me?"
+No complicated closing technique, no tricks.
 Just the direct question.

-The results: His graduation rate immediately rose by 25%.
-Customers appreciated his directness and gave clear answers, even when they said “no,” he learned the real reason.
+The results: His closing rate immediately rose by 25%.
+Customers appreciated his directness and gave clear answers — even when they said "no", he learned the real reason.

 Why it works: Most people are waiting to be asked.
 Sellers often keep talking for too long even though the customer is already ready to buy.
 Directness is perceived as a strength.

-Here's how to apply this strategy: After your presentation or offer, ask directly: “Would you like to do that?” or “Shall we get started?”
-Then shut up and wait for the answer.
-If “No,” ask: “What would have to be different to make it right for you?”
-Don't be afraid of the direct question, it brings clarity to both sides.
+Here's how to apply this strategy: After your presentation or offer, ask directly: "Would you like to do that?" or "Shall we get started?"
+Then stop talking and wait for the answer.
+If "no", ask: "What would have to be different to make it work for you?"
+Don't be afraid of the direct question — it brings clarity to both sides.

 Tips: 15 immediately applicable sales tactics

-• 1.
-Redefine failure: One US real estate agent said: “Failure doesn't exist when you work towards your goal.
+- 1. Redefine failure: One US real estate agent said: "Failure doesn't exist when you're working towards your goal.
 Real failure is just inaction.
-Every conversation is a win, either you get an appointment or you learn something.”
+Every conversation is a win — either you get an appointment or you learn something."

-• 2.
-Solve from the result: “The hardest part was learning to completely detach myself from the exit.
-That completely changed my attitude towards sales and life.”
+- 2. Detach from the outcome: "The hardest part was learning to completely detach from the outcome.
+That completely changed my attitude towards sales and life."
 Less pressure, better conversations.

-• 3.
-The niche rule: “Don't be like any other broker.
-Have a niche, something you do better than anyone else.
-Otherwise, you'll be crushed.”
-Specialization beats generalization.
+- 3. The niche rule: "Don't be like every other broker.
+Have a niche, something you do better than everyone else.
+Otherwise you'll be crushed."
+Specialisation beats generalisation.

-• 4.
-Active listening instead of talking: “Smart questions and reliable notes move a sales conversation much further than simple yes/no questions.”
+- 4. Active listening instead of talking: "Smart questions and reliable notes move a sales conversation much further forward than simple yes/no questions."

-• 6.
-The price anchor trick: Always start with your premium offer.
-When the customer says “too expensive,” your standard offer suddenly looks cheap.
-“Here is our full service for 5,000 CHF... or alternatively the basic version for 2,500 CHF.”
+- 6. The price anchor trick: Always start with your premium offer.
+When the customer says "too expensive", your standard offer suddenly looks affordable.
+"Here is our full service for 5,000 CHF... or alternatively the basic version for 2,500 CHF."

 Timing and persistence tips:

-• 7.
-The optimal call times: One Reddit user found out: “10:00 in the morning and 19:00 in the evening work best.
-One or two posts a day, not more.”
+- 7. The optimal call times: One Reddit user found out: "10 a.m. and 7 p.m. work best.
+One or two posts a day, no more."

-• 8.
-Perfect review timing: Ask for reviews at two points in time: When the contract is signed and when it is finally concluded.
+- 8. Perfect review timing: Ask for reviews at two points in time: when the contract is signed and when the deal is finally closed.
 Not earlier, not later.

-• 9.
-60-day content experiment: “I posted content every day for 60 days.
+- 9. 60-day content experiment: "I posted content every day for 60 days.
 My website visitors increased by 50% per day.
-With the figures, the leads are also getting better.”
+With the numbers, the leads also improve."

 Digital selling tips:

-• 11.
-Voice messages instead of email: “I send 30-second voice messages instead of long emails.
-The opening rate is 95% because it is more personal and requires less effort to consume.”
+- 11. Voice messages instead of email: "I send 30-second voice messages instead of long emails.
+The open rate is 95% because it is more personal and requires less effort to consume."

-• 12.
-Use WhatsApp Business: A B2B seller won 40% more appointments since using WhatsApp to coordinate appointments.
-“Customers respond within minutes instead of hours.”
+- 12. Use WhatsApp Business: A B2B seller won 40% more appointments after switching to WhatsApp for appointment coordination.
+"Customers respond within minutes instead of hours."

 Psychological levers:

-• 13.
-The scarcity effect: “We only have 3 appointments left this week” works, but only if it's true.
+- 13. The scarcity effect: "We only have 3 appointment slots left this week" works — but only if it's true.
 Real scarcity creates real urgency.

-• 15.
-The objection reversal technique: Customer: “It's too expensive.”
-You: “Expensive compared to what?”
-Let them question their objections themselves instead of immediately justifying them.
+- 15. The objection reversal technique: Customer: "It's too expensive."
+You: "Expensive compared to what?"
+Let them question their own objections instead of immediately justifying yourself.

-Bonus tip: “If you're unsure whether your selling method is working, test it on 1,000 contacts.
-Not at 10, not at 100.
-Only then will you know if it's good.”
+Bonus tip: "If you're unsure whether your selling method is working, test it on 1,000 contacts.
+Not on 10, not on 100.
+Only then will you know if it holds up."

 Recommendations on sales strategies